Zucchini Lemon Bread (Whole Grain, Dairy Free, Lower Sugar)

 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.

-When you grow zucchini there's always that time of the harvest where you are wondering what else you can make with it - right?
-You've sautéed it (hopefully with corn and tomatoes like this yummy side dish), made fritters with it, probably grilled and zoodled it, and maybe even made an amazing cake with it.
+When you grow zucchini there’s always that time of the harvest where you are wondering what else you can make with it.
+You’ve sautéed it (like this yummy zucchini, corn and tomatoes), made fritters with it, probably grilled and zoodled it, and maybe even made an amazing white zucchini cake with it.

-To help you in your quest of using it up, I present you with a glazed zucchini lemon bread - another delicious way to use your zucchini that you can eat right away or freeze for later when the zucchini aren't as plentiful.
+To help you in your quest of using it up, I present you with this unique zucchini lemon bread recipe as another delicious way to use your zucchini that you can eat right away or freeze for later.

 It is GOOD.
 Like, so good you won’t believe it.
 Trust me.